ioanniskousis/TicTacToe-JS/README.md

   * The Gameboard class holds an array of cells to keep track of the players' moves.
 The game data is persistently stored in localStorage and retrieved each time the page is loaded.
 It also holds pointers to its 2 players.
   * After each player's move, it checks
-      1. if the game is over and.
+      1. if the game is over and
-      2. if there is a winner.
+      2. if there is a winner
   In details, the cells array initially is
   ```
   [0, 0, 0, 0, 0, 0, 0, 0, 0].